Cardio on Leg Day: Should you do it?

 If you’re thinking of putting in a quick cardio session after leg day, then stop and consider for a moment.

-If you’ve pulled in a truly challenging leg day weights training session, then the likelihood is your muscles are pretty damaged and sore.
+If you’ve pulled in a truly challenging weights training session that leaves your leg muscles in pain, then the likelihood is your muscles are pretty damaged and sore.
 Therefore, it’s unlikely you’ll be able to perform anything of high intensity that will involve legs.

-That pretty much removes running from the equation, so it’s probably not a good idea to go after that.
+That pretty much removes sprints from the equation, so it’s probably not a good idea to go after that.
 In fact, the majority of cardio training calls on your legs!

 Plus, it can really depend on the type of lifter you are.
 If you’re after those super heavy weights, then cardio probably shouldn’t be on your radar, especially after a legs day.